danielladsouza/knative-handson-workshop/iks/1-Prereqs.md

    ```
    ibmcloud ks cluster ls
    ```
-   This should display the name of your cluster, its ID, and a few other things
+   This should display the name of your cluster, its ID, when it was created, how many workers, and a few other vital info.
 1. Create an environment variable $CLUSTER_NAME that contains the name of your cluster.

    Example: